Frix-x/klippain-shaketune/docs/macros/axes_map_calibration.md

 To detect the accelerometer axes_map, Shake&Tune will move the toolhead on a small straight line in X, then Y, then Z and record the accelerometer data.
 The algorithm uses a **velocity-based detection** approach that is robust to mechanical vibrations and structural ringing and works like this:
   1. A 25 Hz cutoff filter (low-pass filtering) removes the printer structural ringing while preserving the motion signal (< 30 Hz for typical movements).
-  1. Then, instead of analyzing acceleration peaks directly that can be very noisy, we integrate the filtered acceleration to get the toolhead velocity.
+  1. Then, instead of directly analyzing acceleration peaks, which can be very noisy, we integrate the filtered acceleration to get the toolhead velocity.
 This is robust because the peak velocity during a move is unambiguous and integration naturally smooths out oscillations.
   1. For each segment of the sequence, we find which accelerometer axis has the largest peak velocity.
-That accelerometer axis is the main aligned with the motion direction.
+That accelerometer axis is the one most aligned with the motion direction.
 The sign of the peak velocity directly indicates the direction (positive or negative) from the machine axis.
-  1. Finally, algorithm computes two kind of angles:
+  1. Finally, the algorithm computes two kinds of angles:
-    a. per-axis tilt angles that give you the direct 3D angle between the accelerometer measured vector and the real machine axis
+    a. per-axis tilt angles that give you the direct 3D angle between the accelerometer's measured vector and the real machine axis
     b. and full Euler angles (roll: X, pitch: Y, and then yaw: Z) to describe the accelerometer orientation in a normalized way.
 These angles tell you exactly how the accelerometer is tilted relative to the machine frame.
 For example, "X=2°, Y=-1.5°, Z=0°" means the accelerometer is tilted 2 degrees around X and -1.5 degrees around Y.

 ## Support for 2-axis machines

 Some printer kinematics move the bed instead of the toolhead on certain axes.
 This means the toolhead-mounted accelerometer doesn't physically move on that axis and only records noise.
-Here are some printer example with such kind of kinematics:
+Here are some printer examples with this kind of kinematics:

 | Printer Type | Toolhead axes | Bed axis | Accelerometer detects |
 |--------------|---------------|----------|-----------------------|